 Risks and opportunities

-This section provides important additional information and explains recent changes in the risks and opportunities as described in the combined management report of the 2021 Annual Report.
-Readers are also referred to the Disclaimer at the end of this report.
+This section provides important additional information and explains recent changes in the risks and opportunities compared to those described in the 2022 combined management report (2022 Annual Report).
+Readers are also referred to the “Disclaimer” at the end of this report.

 Assessment of the aggregate risk position

-The aggregate risk position has deteriorated compared with the risks and opportunities as described in the combined management report of the 2021 Annual Report due to the war in Ukraine and the resulting consequences for the global economy.
+The aggregate risk position has deteriorated compared with the risks and opportunities as described in the 2022 combined management report (2022 Annual Report) due to a potential expansion of the ban on Chinese network components, the enduring pressures on global economic development, and the tense geopolitical situation.
 At the time of preparing this report, neither our risk management system nor our management could identify any material risks to the continued existence of Deutsche Telekom AG or a significant Group company as a going concern.